rstudio/r2d3/README.md

-D3 rendering for R
+R to D3 rendering tools
 ================

 -   Render [D3](https://d3js.org/) scripts with ease in R as [htmlwidgets](https://www.htmlwidgets.org/).
--   Bind R data to D3 with minimal changes to D3 source.
+-   Send data from R to D3 with minimal changes to the D3 source.
--   Easily animate D3 with data driven from R.
+-   Animate R data with D3 scripts.

 Installation
 ------------